ketchupmelon/Jack-Trade-Shadow-of-None/README.md

-The assets folder was zipped since it is a large file
+Note: The assets folder was zipped since it is a large file